Ericji1989114/Multilanguage/README.md

 But how to let storyboard reload its label's text according to **.strings** file?

 Set **AppleLanguages** in user default and then **restart** app.
-But sometimes we don't want to user restart app. it will affect user experience.
+But sometimes we don't want user to restart app. it will affect user experience.

 ## How to reset in app?
 (So Storyboard must reload label's text also)

-Actually this function will be called everytime. no matter whether you use storyboard or you choose   codes to do all implementations
+Actually the following function will be called everytime. no matter whether you use storyboard or you choose codes to do all implementations

 ```
 - (NSString *)localizedStringForKey:(NSString *)key value:(NSString *)value table:(NSString *)tableName

 ```

-Use objc-runningtime function, we can change the bundle according to current language.
+Use Objc-runningtime function, we can change the bundle instance according to current language.

 ```
 @implementation BundleEx